Deriving Laws for Developing Concurrent Programs in a Rely-Guarantee Style: While loops

 First, \refprop{while-then} is shown as follows.

 Second \refprop{while-else} is refined as follows.

 \end{proof}

 \begin{exax}[while-loop] The following example uses \reflaw{rely-loop-early} to introduce a loop that repeatedly attempts to remove an element $i$ from a set $w$ under interference that may remove elements from $w$.
 It is assumed the implementation uses a compare-and-swap operation that may fail due to interference.
-For termination, it uses the finite set $w$ as the variant expression under the subset ordering, which is well founded on finite sets.
+For termination, it uses the finite set $w$ as the variant expression under the superset ordering, which is well founded on finite sets.
 If the loop body does not succeed in removing $i$ due to interference, that interference must have removed some element (possibly $i$) from $w$ and hence reduced the variant.
-The specification (\ref{ex-rem-from-set}) from \refsect{ex-rem-from-set} is repeated here.
+The specification (\ref{ex-rem-from-set-spec}) from \refsect{introduction} is repeated here. \footnote{Here we use a frame of $w$, rather than having $i' = i$ in the guarantee as in (\ref{ex-rem-from-set-spec}).}